BobKoto/Spacergy/README.md

 WIP means a work in progress

-This project is at prototype level and NOT refactored.
+This project is at prototype stage, and C# scripts NOT refactored.
+But it all works!